Sandra Arnold holds a MLitt (High Distinction) and a PhD In Creative Writing from Central Queensland University

 Her academic research on parental bereavement has been published in The Australasian Association of Writing Programmes Conference Proceedings (2010), TEXT 14 (2010), TEXT 14 Special issue 7 (2010), TEXT 13 (2009) and Research into 21st Century Communities (Post Pressed, Australia, 2007).

 She won the Louis Johnson New Writers Bursary in 1989 and in the same year co-founded Takahe with David Howard and was its fiction editor from 1989 to 1995.
 She was the recipient of the 2014 Landfall/Otago University Press/Seresin Writing Residency and the winner of the 2015 New Zealand Heritage Week Short Story Competition.
 She was short-listed for the 2016 Grimshaw-Sargeson Fellowship and was an honourable contender for the 2016 Bristol Prize.
 Her story, Favouretta Pratt (Fictive Dream) has been nominated for the 2018 Pushcart Prize.
-Her flash fiction won second place in the June 2016 Flash 500 competition and the September 2016 Zero Flash competition and has been published or is forthcoming in Jellyfish Review, Flash Frontier, The Linnet's Wings, Flashflood (2016), The Story Shack, Fewer than 500, Fictive Dream, Headland, Zero Fiction, Olentangy Review, We are a Website, North and South, Spontaneity, The Baby Shoes Project, Spelk, The Incubator, Firefly, The Airgonaut, The Flash Fiction Press, Fresh Ink 2017 Anthology, Alluvia, Blue Five Notebook, Lagan Online (NFFD Feature), Connotation Press, Dime Show Review, Peacock Journal, Flashflood (2017), Foxglove, Flash: The International Short-Short Story Magazine (2017), New Flash Fiction Review, The Creative Process, With Painted Words.
+Her flash fiction won second place in the June 2016 Flash 500 competition and the September 2016 Zero Flash competition and has been published or is forthcoming in Jellyfish Review, Flash Frontier, The Linnet's Wings, Flashflood (2016), The Story Shack, Fewer than 500, Fictive Dream, Headland, Zero Fiction, Olentangy Review, We are a Website, North and South, Spontaneity, The Baby Shoes Project, Spelk, The Incubator, Firefly, The Airgonaut, The Flash Fiction Press, Fresh Ink 2017 Anthology, Alluvia, Blue Five Notebook, Lagan Online (NFFD Feature), Connotation Press, Dime Show Review, Peacock Journal, Flashflood (2017), Foxglove, Flash: The International Short-Short Story Magazine, 10.1 (2017), New Flash Fiction Review, The Creative Process, With Painted Words, Lost Balloon.
 She was nominated for The Best Small Fictions 2017 Anthology.
-Her work has been included in Sleep is a Beautiful Colour, the National Flash Fiction Day, 2017), Fresh Ink (Cloud Ink Press, 2017) and Bonsai: The Big Book of Small Stories (Canterbury University Press, 2018).
+Her work has been included in the anthologies Sleep is a Beautiful Colour (UK National Flash Fiction Day, 2017), Fresh Ink (Cloud Ink Press, 2017) and Bonsai: The Big Book of Small Stories (Canterbury University Press, 2018).

 She has worked as a teacher, editor, book reviewer, PhD examiner, literary judge, reviewer of academic papers and has been an invited speaker to conferences and literary festivals.